ben-yeung/ben-b0t/README.md

 ## Discord Bot written in JavaScript using discord.js v14

-This project began Fall 2020 and was published to a public repo on 04/24/21 2022 Rewrite to focus on Slash Commands and Discord.js v13 2024 Rewrite to focus on complying with Discord.js v14
+This project began Fall 2020 and was published to a public repo on 04/24/21

+2022 Rewrite to focus on Slash Commands and Discord.js v13

+2024 Rewrite to focus on complying with Discord.js v14

 ## 🤖 A simple, personalized Discord Bot to interact and moderate a Discord server.

-Overall a very interactive project that allowed me to learn more about Data Structures, string manipulation, OAuth Flows, and REST APIs.
+Overall a very interactive project that allowed me to learn more about Data Structures, String manipulation, OAuth Flows, and REST APIs.

 ## 👾 Over 20+ Commands ranging from moderation, information, and fun.